francisrstokes/Redux-State-Resolver/README.md

   // It is passed state, and should return an action, which is dispatched.
   action: state => actionCreator(state.aThing),

+  // Action creators are assumed to be asyncronously resolving - they do not
+  // immediately update state.
+This is most often the case when the action starts
+  // a http request.
+  // If this is not the case, use a 'syncAction' creator instead.
+  syncAction: state => actionCreator(state.aThing),

-  // The intermediateComponent is a React component that is rendered while waiting for
+  // The component is a React component that is rendered while waiting for
   // the dependency to be resolved in state.
-  intermediateComponent: () => <div>Loading...</div>
+  // 'component' is aliased as 'intermediateComponent' as well.
+  component: LoadingComponent,

+  // You can use a render prop instead.
+The render function is passed the store
+  // state as an argument
+  render: (state) => {
+    return <LoadingComponent someProp={state.somePartOfState} />
+  },
 }
 ```